How Long is Postpartum Confinement?

 How Long is Postpartum Confinement

 Postpartum confinement for both mother and baby in the majority of Asian countries happens right after the mother gives birth.
 During this confinement, both you and your newborn are encouraged to stay indoors to prevent any illnesses or infections.
+The postnatal period is a critical phase following childbirth, requiring special care and attention for both mother and baby.

 What is Postpartum Confinement?